 Bacterial wilt can be very difficult to manage once present in the field.
 There are no chemical controls that provide effective control.
 Cultural practices can provide some control of disease incidence.
 Crop rotation and planting cover crops of non-susceptible plants (i.e. corn, rye, beans, cabbage) can reduce soilborne populations of the pathogen.

 The use of bacterial wilt resistant rootstocks has been used successfully in fields where bacterial wilt is prevalent or widespread.
-A list of resistant rootstocks is available here.
-For more information on the use of grafted vegetables, visit the Vegetable Grafting website.
+A list of resistant rootstocks is available on the tomato rootstock page at the Vegetable Grafting website.

 For assistance with a specific problem, contact your local North Carolina Cooperative Extension center.